HSBNE-Archive/Policy/Rules/Rules.md

     1. A member of the management committee may resign from the committee by giving written notice of resignation to the secretary.
-    2. The resignation takes effect at—
+    2. The resignation takes effect at -

         1.  the time the notice is received by the secretary; or
-        2.  if a later time is stated in the notice—the later time.
+        2.  if a later time is stated in the notice - the later time.

     3. A member may be removed from office at a general meeting of the association if 3/4 of the full membership vote in favor of removing the